 Homeschooling Support Group

-Meets monthly and gives home-schooled families the opportunity to network with other families, ask questions, get ideas and encourage other home-schoolers.
-Find them on Facebook: Cayman Homeschoolers.
-Note: The Department of Education wants to remind everyone that families must be registered to home-school their children in the Cayman Islands.
+This group gives homeschooled families the opportunity to network with other families, ask questions and exchange ideas.
+Find them on Facebook (@CaymanHomeschoolers).
+Note: The Department of Education wants to remind everyone that families must be registered to homeschool their children in the Cayman Islands.
 See the Education of Cayman Resident for more information on home schooling.

 Hope Academy (Clinical Services)